 If you have a more time, feel confident enough to get more involved or have already taken part in a research study you might be interested in a more formal volunteer role:

 Individuals who've taken part in research often feel very passionate about getting more involved.
 If this is you and you'd like to actively promote health research you could become a Patient Research Ambassador.
 It's open to anyone, whether you're a member of the public, patient, carer - as long as you are enthusiastic about health research and are comfortable talking to people about it.
 If you're interested in becoming an ambassador find out more about becoming a Research Champion.

 If you have direct personal experience of a research topic, whether as a carer, patient or someone who’s used healthcare services, this role could be for you.
 If the study relates to your paid employment, then this role is probably not for you.

 To begin with, you’ll have an informal telephone call with a member of the Public Reviewer team to make sure they have a good understanding of your areas of experience and knowledge.
-You can sign up anytime by email or call them on 023 8059 9302.
+You can sign up anytime by emailing email@example.com or by telephone 023 8059 9302.

 People in Research is an online list of the opportunities available to you.
 Researchers use it to find members of the public who want to get involved in their research.
 You can also sign up to receive an e-mail alert whenever a new opportunity is added that matches your interests.